304 North Cardinal St.

 Secondly, the indoor spaces that we inhabit—viz. modern climate-controlled, air-tight buildings—tend to trap all variety of toxic volatile organic compounds (VOCs) within their walls.
 A poorly ventilated room or building traps pollutants that are off-gassed from paints, varnishes, synthetic fibers, and building materials, household cleaning products, and office equipment such as printers and FAX machines.
 Some examples of VOCs that are commonly present in our homes or offices include benzene, ethylene glycol, formaldehyde, methylene chloride, tetrachloroethylene, toluene, xylene, and 1,3-butadiene.

 One solution is simply to make it a priority to spend more time outside.
 And this is good advice!
-But there’s also a way that we can, at least to a certain extent, bring the natural world indoors—and that’s by increasing the number of houseplants that we keep in our home and office.
+But there’s also a way that we can, at least to a certain extent, bring the natural world indoors—and that’s by increasing the number of indoor plants that we keep in our home and office.

 At this point you might wonder: Do indoor house-plants really offer the same kind of health benefits as spending time outside, in a natural setting?
 And the short answer is: yes!